m-bock/purescript-interactive-data/README.md

 Any part of a web app that need to handle user input of nested structured data.
 E.g:

-- settings panel
+- Settings panel
-- back office tools
+- Back office tools
-- user input forms
+- User input forms

 ## Supported types